GafferHQ/gaffer/doc/source/ScriptingAPI/ScriptFiles/index.md

 del __children
 ```

-Here is a breakdown of the format:

 ### “import” commands ###

-When a script is saved or copied, the serializer automatically detects which [node modules](../NodeModules/index.md) are required to rebuild the node graph, and adds them as `import` commands at the beginning of the serialized code.
+When a script is saved or copied, the serializer automatically detects which [node modules](../NodeModules/index.md) are required to rebuild the node graph, and adds them as `import` commands.

 <!-- TODO: ? ### "Metadata" ### -->